 – if you’re on a busy road, or near a railway line, check how irritating the noise might be.
 What about the neighbouring houses?
 Are there young babies or children, noisy dogs or building work nearby?
 Are you on a flight path?
 Are you on the walk home from pubs or clubs?
 It’s easy to underestimate the effect of noise, especially if you have become accustomed to the noise in your current home, but nights of bad sleep will soon turn your dream home into a nightmare.

 check not only your broadband but your mobile provider.
 If you have chosen an area with limited broadband or awaiting fibreoptic broadband, you may be frustrated with slow signal.
 Similarly, if you’ve picked a home that’s a signal drop out zone, you may have to switch mobile providers or invest in a landline.
 Being in a deadzone can be incredibly frustrating and isolating, so do your research.

 You can use the uSwitch Broadband postcode checker

 to see what speeds are like in the areas you're looking at.
 It will also give you an idea of how much you can expect to pay for broadband there.

 ‘Up and Coming’

-– everyone is looking for the location where housing is cheap but the area is being improved and could be a great place to live in the future.
-Not everyone is willing to do guesswork based on this, after all, a space you see as having potential might take another 10-15 years to get the basic amenities you need.
+– many people are looking for a location where housing is cheap but the area is being improved and could be a great place to live in the future.
+However not everyone is willing to do guesswork based on this - after all, a space you see as having potential might take another 10-15 years to get the basic amenities you need.
 Would you be happy living there if the area never did ‘come up’?
 Watch for the increase of house prices, new buildings, especially ones that bring work, or new transport lines, like the Elizabeth Line or HS2

 as these will impact the growth of an area, and the value of the property there.